 Progress Prize 1

 On June 28, 2024, the competition reached its first major milestone as the first stage of the competition was closed to submissions and the first Progress Prize7 was awarded.
-With a prize pool of $1,048,576 distributed among the top five teams, this phase sees the winners make significant improvements over solution from the early sharing prize.
+With a prize pool of $1,048,576 distributed among the top five teams, this phase sees the winners make significant improvements over the solution from the early sharing prize.

 # | Team | Score | Model(s) | Fine-tuned | Candidates | Iterations | Inference |